E-ugine/idempotent-ingestion-engine/README.md

 ## Why this exists

 Most idempotency implementations stop at "check if a key exists before processing."
-That approach breaks under concurrency — two requests can both pass the check before either has written anything.
+That approach breaks under concurrency.
+Two requests can both pass the check before either has written anything.
 This project was built to go past that naive version and handle the failure modes that actually show up in production payment systems:

-- **The classic race condition** — two identical requests arriving within microseconds of each other, both attempting to process before either commits.
+- **The classic race condition** : two identical requests arriving within microseconds of each other, both attempting to process before either commits.
-- **Key reuse with a different payload** — the same idempotency key sent with a genuinely different request body, which should be rejected, not silently processed.
+- **Key reuse with a different payload** : the same idempotency key sent with a genuinely different request body, which should be rejected, not silently processed.
-- **A request that's still legitimately in-flight** — a concurrent duplicate arriving while the original request is actively being processed (e.g. mid-PSP-call), which should wait for the real result rather than error or double-process.
+- **A request that's still legitimately in-flight** : a concurrent duplicate arriving while the original request is actively being processed (e.g. mid-PSP-call), which should wait for the real result rather than error or double-process.
-- **An orphaned request** — the server crashes between accepting a charge and finishing it, leaving a stuck record that must eventually be recognized as abandoned, not polled forever or silently reprocessed (which would risk a double charge).
+- **An orphaned request** : the server crashes between accepting a charge and finishing it, leaving a stuck record that must eventually be recognized as abandoned, not polled forever or silently reprocessed (which would risk a double charge).

-Every one of these was found, reasoned through, and fixed during development — several as real bugs caught during design review, not hypothetical edge cases.
+Every one of these was found, reasoned through, and fixed during development, several as real bugs caught during design review, not hypothetical edge cases.
 See [Bugs found and fixed](#bugs-found-and-fixed-during-development) below.

 ## Architecture